 You can continue to pay to waste energy and be uncomfortable.
 Or you can fix things and be saving money down the road.
 Plus, more importantly, you will be creating a healthier, safer environment for your family to have the best experience.

 The longer you wait, the more expensive it will be to fix your attic insulation.

 When to remove or replace attic insulation?

 It is more costly to remove insulation than it is to simply add more on top of the existing insulation.
-Here are a few reasons why you would want existing insulation removed:
+Before learning how to insulate an attic in Texas, you need to know about removal.
+Here are a few reasons why you would want existing radiant barrier and insulation removed:

 - Is someone living in the building allergic to the insulation material installed?

 - Does someone in the building have a sensitivity to outside allergens coming into the Austin home via the vented envelope?

 - Is there excessive dust, dust mites, and other things filtering into the home via the attic?

 - Have animals nested and left feces behind that is venting into your air space?